 Before long it was time to head back indoors for lunch before arriving at our port for the day, Juneau.

 As soon as we got off the boat we were loaded onto coaches, each going on our relevant tour.
 This was the only excursion we booked via the cruise ship, and it was quite a palaver.
 First we all had to assemble in the theatre so we could be called in groups – but that didn’t seem to ease the congestion getting off the boat at all.
 There was general confusion as to where to go when we got off the ship, general confusion on which coach to get on, tickets, who was going where, which queue was for what, etc. Basically it was a bun fight.

 However once we got on the coach things improved.
 We had a hilarious coach driver who filled us in on all the things you really need to know about Alaska; shopping, eagles, Sarah Palin… and we arrived at the jetty ready for our whale watching tour.
-More on that to come…
+[More on that, and blogging fails, here]

 Can you spot the whale breath?!